 "To belong to the ESC is the same as belonging to the largest community of health care professionals taking care of patients with cardiovascular disease and that gives me the best insights I need for the multidisciplinary approach to my patient care."

 "With the ESC community I was able to develop a very important network to share with colleagues ideas, projects, education and knowledge."

-Whether you came to a congress, are an ESC Member, or an ESC Journal subscriber, participate in ESC webinars, submit clinical cases,... you are part of the ESC Community.
-Share your ESC Story with us!
+Whether you came to an ESC congress, are an ESC member, subscribe to an ESC journal, participate in ESC webinars, submit clinical cases — you are part of the ESC community.
+Share your ESC story with us.

 Fill in the form with your ESC Story

 The content of these articles reflects the personal opinion of the authors and is not necessarily the official position of the European Society of Cardiology.

 © 2016 European Society of Cardiology.
 All rights reserved